arunppsg/TadGAN/README.md

 2. Delete the contents of the directory `Model`.

 3. Change the file name `exchange-2_cpc_results.csv` in `main.py` to the name of your dataset.

+## Note:

+This is an independent implementation and I am not related to the authors of the paper.